Quadrupole magnet

-Quadrupole magnets, abbreviated as Q-magnets, consist of groups of four magnets laid out so that in the planar multipole expansion of the field, the dipole terms cancel and where the lowest significant terms in the field equations are quadrupole.
+Quadrupole magnets consist of a group of four magnets laid out so that in the planar multipole expansion of the field, the dipole terms cancel and where the lowest significant terms in the field equations are quadrupole.
 Quadrupole magnets are useful as they create a magnetic field whose magnitude grows rapidly with the radial distance from its longitudinal axis.
 This is used in particle beam focusing.

 The simplest magnetic quadrupole is two identical bar magnets parallel to each other such that the north pole of one is next to the south of the other and vice versa.
 Such a configuration will have no dipole moment, and its field will decrease at large distances faster than that of a dipole.
 A stronger version with very little external field involves using a k=3 Halbach cylinder.

 In some designs of quadrupoles using electromagnets, there are four steel pole tips: two opposing magnetic north poles and two opposing magnetic south poles.
-The steel is magnetized by a large electric current in the coils of tubing wrapped around the poles.
+The steel is magnetized by an electric current in the coils of tubing wrapped around the poles.
 Another design is a Helmholtz coil layout but with the current in one of the coils reversed.